-You might notice that your child shows strong feelings and intense emotions at different times.
-His moods might seem unpredictable, and these emotional ups and downs can lead to increased conflict.
+For example, your child’s moods might be unpredictable, and these emotional ups and downs can lead to increased conflict.
 This is partly because your child’s brain is still learning how to control and express emotions in a grown-up way.
 As your child moves through puberty, these emotional mood swings will begin to settle.

 Your child’s body is maturing physically, but his brain development